Purdue-CS193/homework-0-PeFoss/index.md

 ### What I am looking forward from CS193

 - Learn more Git and Github tools
-- Refresh Git commands
+- Refresh on Git commands
-- Learn tecniques that will help me in CS180
+- Learn techniques that will help me in CS180

 ## Welcome to GitHub Pages